 So, without further chatter, let’s get started with some great spots to photograph sunset in Santorini, Greece.
 Oh and if you’re keen to learn how to photograph during the golden hour light, be sure to also read my guide to ‘Golden Hour Settings + Tips‘ or the ‘Setting the Scene‘ series.

-Oia’s Northern Alleys
+Photograph a Santorini Sunset in Oia’s Northern Alleys

 While most of the crowds will be gathered at Oia Castle (see further in this post), take the time to spend an evening wandering through the back alleys of Oia towards the Lioyerma Lounge Café & Pool.
 While I’ve never been to the café so can’t recommend it’s cuisine, the small streets around are ideal for capturing the colours of sunset against the striking white, blue and yellow painted houses of the village.
 There are even a few windmills to compose within your shots too!